segmentio/segment-docs/src/connections/destinations/destination-filters.md

 - *(For device-mode)* Destination filters don't filter some fields that are collected by the destination SDK outside of Segment such as `page.url` and `page.referrer`.
 - *(For web device-mode)* Destination filters for web device-mode only supports the Analytics.js 2.0 source.
 You need to enable device mode destination filters for your Analytics.js source.
 To do this, go to your Javascript source and navigate to **Settings > Analytics.js** and turn the toggle on for **Destination Filters**.
 - *(For web device-mode)* Destination filters for device-mode only supports the Analytics.js 2.0 source.
-- *(For mobile device-mode)* Destination filters for mobile device-mode doesn't support iOS and Android libraries.
 - *(For non—[actions-based destinations](https://segment.com/docs/connections/destinations/actions/#available-actions-based-destinations)) If the connected source sends an event that is missing a required field, it's possible for the event to bypass any enabled filter and appear the [event delivery](https://segment.com/docs/connections/event-delivery/) view.
-- - *(For iOS and Android mobile device-mode)* Destination filters aren't supported.
+- *(For iOS and Android mobile device-mode)* Destination filters aren't supported.
 Segment's Swift, Kotlin and React Native libraries do support device-mode destination filters.
 - Destination Filters don't apply to events that send through the destination Event Tester.
 - Destination Filters within the UI and [FQL]([url](https://segment.com/docs/api/public-api/fql/)) do not currently support matching on event fields containing '.$' or '.$.', which references fields with an array type.